RobPruzan/nextjs-13-startup/README.md

-# NextJS 13 Startup Repository README
+# NextJS 13 Startup Repository

 This repo is designed to help you get started quickly with a new project using the NextJS 13 app dir with prisma, and next-auth configured.